 Exciting new information has been obtained on the nucleon spin structure from polarized leptonnucleon and proton-proton scattering.
 However, a detailed measurement of the gluon polarization remains one of the most important issues in spin physics.
-Running RHIC at higher energy ($\sqrt{s} = 500 \text{ GeV}$) will shed more light on this issue.
+Running RHIC at higher energy ($\sqrt{s} = 500$ GeV) will shed more light on this issue.

 The new concepts of Generalized Parton Distributions (GPDs) and Transverse Momentum Dependent parton distributions (TMDs) offer for the first time a multi-dimesional space and momentum resolution of the nucleon structure.
 Polarization observables serve as a very powerful tool to access the different GPDs and TMDs.
 The interplay between spin degrees of freedom and parton orbital angular momentum will be a key to understand the spin structure of the nucleon.
 The first extractions of transversity and of transverse momentum dependent distribution and fragmentation functions like the Sivers distribution and the Collins fragmentation function are milestones in the field.
 They constitute the first step towards a complete description of the partonic structure of hadrons beyond the collinear parton model.
+The mapping of the nucleon GPDs and TMDs has been widely recognized as one of the key objectives of nuclear physics in the next decades.
+This requires a comprehensive programme, combining dedicated experiments at new facilities that provide high energy, high luminosity and polarization [11] with intense theoretical studies and lattice QCD simulations.